Land Development Services

 • Plans not incorporating proprietary BMP remain unaffected by this change.

 The list of Manufactured Treatment Devices Approved for Use in Fairfax County has been updated to clarify those proprietary BMPs that meet the new requirement and have been approved by the Land Development Services Director for use in Fairfax County in accordance with Public Facilities Manual § 6-0402.3B.
-If you have questions, please email Matthew Hansen, Department of Land Development Services, Site Development and Inspections Division or call 703-324-1720, TTY 711.
+If you have questions, please email Department of Land Development Services, Site Development and Inspections Division or call 703-324-1720, TTY 711.

 For additional guidance, see the DEQ’s Technical Guidance Memo No. GM21-2006.